Visiting Garden of the Gods in Colorado Springs

 Take a Balloon Flight or Zipline Tour

-For our next trip, we plan a Balloon Flight over the magnificent Rocky Mountains.
+We plan a Balloon Flight over the magnificent Rocky Mountains for our next trip.
 On our must-do list is also Zipline Tour which soars 150 feet above Manitou Springs and ranges from 225-650 feet in length.
 We are sure to get a massive adrenalin rush on this zipline adventure.

 Take a Pikes Peak Highway Drive

-One of the best things to do when visiting Colorado Springs is also taking a trip to Pikes Peak.
+One of the best things to do when visiting Colorado Springs is taking a trip to Pikes Peak.
+Here you can check our detailed Guide to Pikes Peak Highway if you can drive independently.

 Or, if you don’t want to drive yourself, you can consider a trip to Pikes Peak.